 The Mississippi Society of the SAR has for many years awarded bronze Minuteman medals and a certificate to the outstanding JROTC cadet in each unit.
 Please note that the procedure for requesting a medal has recently changed.

-To obtain a ribbon for your unit, contact the nearest NC SAR chapter (locations and contact information for MSSSAR chapters can be found by clicking the "Chapters" link at the top of this page).
-The Chapter President will then obtain the ribbon, and a representative of his Chapter will present it to the recipient.
-The MSSSAR will order ribbons on November 1st, for presentation the following year, so it is important that you contact your local Chapter as early as possible, and provide the following information: (1) the name and mailing address of the school; (2) the name of the senior military instructor and his phone number and/or e-mail address; (3) the name and type of JROTC unit (Army, Navy, AF); and (4) the planned date (and place - if known) when the ribbon will be presented.
+To obtain a medal for your unit, contact the nearest MSSSAR chapter (locations and contact information for MSSSAR chapters can be found by clicking the "Chapters" link at the top of this page).
+The Chapter President will then obtain the medal, and a representative of his Chapter will present it to the recipient.
+As these medals must be personally presented by a representative of the Chapter, we will be unable to present a medal if there is not a MSSSAR Chapter within a reasonable distance of the school.
+The MSSSAR will order medals on November 1st, for presentation the following year, so it is important that you contact your local Chapter as early as possible, and provide the following information: (1) the name and mailing address of the school; (2) the name of the senior military instructor and his phone number and/or e-mail address; (3) the name and type of JROTC unit (Army, Navy, AF); and (4) the planned date (and place - if known) when the medal will be presented.
 It is not necessary to include the name of the recipient.
 The certificate can be sent to the senior instructor prior to the ceremony for inscription of the cadet's name.

 The State and National Awards Program